snickerjp/SumiClock/README.md

 ## Configuration

-All configuration is managed through `config.yaml`:
+Configuration can be managed through both `config.yaml` and environment variables:

 ```yaml
 redis: